Cisco-Talos/clamav-documentation/src/faq/faq-freshclam.md

 ## For all other database update related failures

-Please report freshclam update failures or issues on [Bugzilla](https://bugzilla.clamav.net/buglist.cgi?component=Mirror&product=Mirror%20Issues).
+Please report freshclam update failures or issues on [GitHub Issues](https://github.com/Cisco-Talos/clamav-devel/issues).